782618297/io_scene_scs/Prefab-Locators.md

 **Traffic Rule**

-Property defining additional rule for AI cars like speed limits.
+Property defining additional rule for AI cars like city areas, motorways or even stop lines.
 This property can be set to any rule from Traffic Rules Library.

+> NOTE: Speed limit rules should be avoided in this case, because speed limits are now regulated by signs itself.

 > NOTE: If you want to assign rule and list turns out empty, make sure your Traffic Rules Library path is properly set.